cypress-io/cypress-documentation/source/tutorials/build-and-test-todo/project-setup.md

 Since this is our first run for this project, Cypress will seed the project with some sample files.

-SCREENSHOT
+{% img /img/tutorials/build-todo-seed-dialog.png "Cypress seeding the project" %}

-We will be creating our own spec files, so we can safely remove the seeded spec and fixture files:
+We will be creating our own spec files, so we can safely remove the seeded spec and fixture files listed:

 - `cypress/integration/example_spec.js`
 - `cypress/fixtures/example.json`